Havoc Demon Hunter Best Legendaries in Shadowlands — Dragonflight 10.0.2

 As the Zereth Mortis campaign continues, you will eventually gain access to the Unity effect, allowing you to equip both your specified Covenant Legendary effect and one other crafted Legendary at the same time.
 This initially comes as a belt, but can be recrafted to any slot after you reach Revered with the new Enlightened faction, allowing some freedom in your gear choices.

 Best crafts for Havoc Demon Hunter

-Collective Anguish provides a strong, reliable catch-all option that, while less explosive than alternatives provides a one-size-fits-all craft that also adds some extra uncapped burst AoE regardless of build path.
-It also synergizes exceptionally well with Agony Gaze for Venthyr, and a Cycle of Hatred build path.
+Darkglare Boon provides a strong, albeit RNG option that is a one-size-fits-all craft that also adds some extra burst AoE regardless of build path.
+It synergizes exceptionally well with the talent Collective Anguish and Agony Gaze for Venthyr.

 Best Raiding Legendaries for Havoc Demon Hunter